Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Sales Service/Customer Support

-Sales service and customer support are critical business functions, particularly for private sector customers.
+Sales service and customer support are critical, particularly for private sector customers.
 Marketing consumer durables such as electricity generators, capital machinery, and large air conditioning plants requires sound technical support for installation as well as maintenance needs.
 Agents of U.S. firms dealing with these products should maintain sufficient technical staff and spare parts stock to support their customers.

 Local Professional Services